 When individuals use drugs or alcohol even recreationally, they can develop a dependency or addiction.
 The more potent the substance and the more frequent the use, the greater the risk of addiction.
 One particular drug, cocaine, is frequently used in social settings.
-While individuals may only use this substance on occasion, cocaine is potent and quickly leads an individual into habit-forming behavior.
-Recognizing cocaine abuse symptoms in yourself and others is the first step in finding the right kind of substance abuse treatment needed to help individuals heal and recover from addiction.
+If you or someone you love uses cocaine, it’s essential to watch for cocaine abuse symptoms.

 Typical Cocaine Abuse Symptoms